PurpleChickens/Test2/README.md

 2. From project page, select pull requests icon on the right.
 3. Select the branch.
 5. To merge, just say merge
-6. To compare changes, go stuff
+6. To compare changes, go to project page and click "merge pull request" on top of the code files